Shruti3893/Revolving_Credit-Regression-Project/README.md

 8) Adaboost Algorithm
 9) ElasticNet Regression

--Based on the Classification report, I choosed the best model as Decision Tree Regressor for the project.
+-Comparing all the algorithms, I chose the best model as Decision Tree Regressor for the project.
 It gave least RMSE and comparatively high R1-score.

 ## [5.
 Deployment in Local System]
 For Show casing the project, I used Django Framework.